 Step 1: Trademark Search

 Looking out for an out of the box name is the best option you have.
 You really need to come up with something unique and catchy to grab the attention of people.
-Prior to applying for the name it will be prudent to conduct a trademark search.
-A proper research will endure that your trademark is unique and there are less chances of the objection by the trademark department.
+Prior to applying for the name, it will be prudent to conduct a trademark search.
+Proper research will endure that your trademark is unique and there are less chances of the objection by the trademark department.
 One other option that you have is to use the unique name with the generic name.